-Googins and Rochlin (2000) make a similar effort to Austin's (2010) in their attempt to define a three-stage partnership continuum.
+Googins and Rochlin (2000) created a framework similar to Austin's (2010) in their three-stage partnership continuum.
 These scholars term the continuum stages as reciprocal exchange, developmental value creation, and symbiotic value creation.
 These stages, more or less, are consistent with those defined by Austin (2010).
 Also similar to Austin, based on the particular partnership stage, the authors make specific recommendations for which conditions to manage and how to build a successful partnership.

-In both of these stage-focused approaches, the authors emphasize the importance of generating value and that each partner must be aware of what the value is and how to generate that value through a well-constructed and implemented partnership.
-These scholars indicate that for a successful partnership, each partner must see the value in the partnership and have a clear understanding of how they will benefit from collaboration.
+In both of these stage-focused approaches, the authors emphasize the importance of generating value.
+These scholars suggest that for a successful partnership, each partner must see the value in the partnership and have a clear understanding of how they will benefit from collaboration.
 Furthermore, each partner needs to understand how to generate that value through the partnership structure.
 In other words, what are the roles and responsibilities as partners?
 However, one noticeable difference between these scholars frameworks' is that Googins and Rochlin (2000) acknowledge that "the ability to generalize partnership models and capitalize on transferable knowledge is minimal at this time" (Googins and Rochlin 2000; pp. 141) and hence recognize the difficulty of generalization.
 Taking this element into consideration, the authors suggest more structured research within the field in order to develop a stronger knowledge base from which to construct more robust generalizations.
-Austin, on the other hand, who has spent a significant amount more time developing his continuum, has attempted to create a conceptual framework which can be applied to all types of partnerships.
-Both of these approaches are valuable in their own respect and offer valuable insight into collaboration.
-However, while both approaches offer valuable insight into the research of my case study and assist in providing the theoretical underpinning, due to the inability of both of these continuums to be adapted to the partnerships which I have chosen to analyze, I have abandoned their approach.
+Austin, on the other hand, has attempted to create a conceptual framework which can be applied to all types of partnerships.